grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem96/README.md

 * return number that is the most numberous (**DONE**)

 ##### Algorithm

+###### Intro
 The algo should try to find some starting point.
 Propose:
 * The col/row/square with many numbers in it,
 * The number that occurs many times
 * algo will be iterative/recursive with unknown numbers of run,

+###### Algorithm "naive" - first approach
+1. pick next "zero" location
+1a. if end of table - go to first zero location otherwise goto #5
+2. for this location pick set of possible values basing on column/row/square
+3. if set of missing values for this position is 1 element, place this value
+4. go to 1
+5. END - solved

+#####Todo
+The algo is not working properly.
+For some matrixes it is stuck with no 1 element missing array.